YaronWittenstein/Yaronwittenstein/content/post/train-your-own-neural-network/index.md

 more than a single valid way to do stuff.
 Code projects associated with the same domain will usually have some overlap.
 It could be shared terminology, similar domain abstractions for representing things.
 <br/>
-Sometimes the same problem could be tackled in a completely different ways - this is very educating to see completly other ways of approaching the same problem.
+Sometimes the same problem could be tackled in completely different ways - this is very educating to see other ways of approaching the same problem.
 For example, one could solve a programming challenge of [Advent of Code][aoc] and then read a variety of solutions.
-Further than that, reading solutiosn coded in different programming-language can assist with developing more mental models (i.e: _Patterns_).
+Further than that, reading solutions coded in different programming-language can assist with developing more mental models (i.e: _Patterns_).
-Thinking in more pradigms is necessity in order to get better (both in writing but also in reading code).
+Thinking in more paradigms is a necessity to get better (both in writing but also in reading code).
 <br/>
-And of course - while reading high-quality code and planting more Patterns seeds inside our brain, we get to learn how to do thing with style.
+And of course - while reading high-quality code and planting more Patterns seeds inside our brain, we get to learn how to do code with style.
-It means how to write more idiomatic code, structing the code-base, naming things better and more.
+It means how to write more idiomatic code, structuring the code-base, naming things better, and more.
 <br/>
 <br/>
 As a side-note: learning from others is one of the best ways to get better.
 <br/>
-Whether its going over a Math challenges solution in a book, reading other people's code, having a real-person mentor that you can ask questions and similar - All these are super effective.
+Whether it's going over a Math challenges solution in a book, reading other people's code, having a real-person mentor that you can ask questions and similar - All these are super effective.
 <br/>
-This piece attempts to raise the awareness around the _TYONT_ technique.
+This piece attempts to raise awareness around the _TYONT_ technique.
 </br>
 Its effectiveness doesn't get the place it deserves right now.
 </br>
-The article by no means argues that anyone can be good at math, a professional chess player, a world-class musician or a top-notch developer.
+The article by no means argues that anyone can be good at math, a professional chess player, a world-class musician, or a top-notch developer.
-You still need to have some talent, passion, persistence and doing many other things in order to achieve greatness.
+You still need to have some talent, passion, persistence and doing many other things to achieve greatness.
 </br></br>
-In the past a Math enthusiast could buy mostly the Math books available in his local-store.
+In the past, a Math enthusiast could buy mostly the Math books available in his local-store.
-Maybe in some circumstances he could grab a book overseas - But how he would be familiar with the existing books?
+Maybe in some circumstances, he could grab a book overseas - But how he would be familiar with the existing books?
 (There was no internet).
 Today, a Math enthusiast can go to _Amazon_ or similar and order any existing book.
-If there is an online content in a foreign language - he can use translator.
+If there is online content in a foreign language - he can use a translator.
 </br></br>
-In the past if you wanted to be good at Chess you'd need access to good teachers.
+In the past, if you wanted to be good at Chess you'd need access to good teachers.
 Today, you can just go to [chess.com][chess-com] or a similar website and play for free against millions of people or try solving some chess challenges.
 </br></br>